wp-plugins/text-hover/readme.txt

 2. A screenshot of the plugin in action for a post when the mouse is hovering over a defined hover text term

 == Changelog ==

+= 2.2 =
+* Fixed bug that allowed text within tag attributes to be potentially replaced
+* Fixed bug that prevented case sensitivity-related option from being taken into account
+* Removed 'case_sensitive' argument from text_replace() function since it is controlled by a setting
+* Changed pattern matching criteria to allow text-to-be-hovered to be book-ended on either side with single or double quotes (either plain or curly), square brackets, curly braces, or parentheses
+* Added ability to filter text hover shortcuts via 'c2c_text_hover_option_text_to_hover'
+* Changed the number of rows for textarea input from 5 to 15
+* Changed plugin_basename to be a class variable initialized during constructor
+* Removed use of single-use temp variable (and instead directly used the value it was holding)
+* Minor code reformatting (mostly spacing)

+= 2.1 =
+* (Privately released betas previewing features released as part of v2.2)

 = 2.0 =
 * Encapsulated all functionality into its own class